Five Myths About UV Radiation

 A higher SPF does provide more protection than lower ones, in terms of the percentage of UV rays you are exposed to.
 What it won’t do is protect your skin for a longer duration of time, and simply applying an SPF 50 sunscreen or higher does not make you immune to the risks of sun exposure.
 Other factors affect how much a sunscreen protects you, including when you’re out in the sun — solar energy fluctuates throughout the day, and an hour of UV exposure at 9 am equals 15 minutes at 1 pm — and skin type.

-In fact, the false sense of security offered by a higher number can sometimes lead to a sunburn: because of the confusion surrounding sunscreen and SPF numbers, many people spend longer time outdoors when wearing a higher SPF.
+In fact, the false sense of security offered by a higher number can sometimes lead to a sunburn: because of the confusion surrounding sunscreen and SPF numbers, many people spend longer amounts of time outdoors when wearing a higher SPF.
 It’s recommended to apply sunscreen 30 minutes before you go outside and again every two hours, or right after swimming.

 One other consideration to be mindful of: standard sunscreen products — including some high SPF options — only protect you from UVB rays.
 To prevent the skin damage and premature aging caused by UVA rays, opt for a broad-spectrum sunscreen, which offers protection against both types of UV radiation.